 Many airports strictly regulate taxis, posting predetermined rates to popular destinations and city centers.
 However, it also never hurts to search online for average rates to places on your itinerary.
 That way, you can state the price of the journey before buckling up, further limiting your chances of being overcharged.

 Finally, if you can avoid it, never admit to being from out of town.
-Obviously this isn’t really an option if you’re traveling abroad and don’t speak the local language!
+Obviously, this isn’t really an option if you’re traveling abroad and don’t speak the local language.
 But, if your destination is somewhere stateside?
 There’s no need to tell your taxi driver that you’re in unfamiliar territory.

 Holiday Travel Scam #5: Fake Front Desk Calls

 Shortly after you check into your hotel, you get a call from the ‘front desk’ to notify you that your credit card didn’t go through.
 The apologetic clerk asks you to read off your card number and security code.
-The caller is all made all the more convincing, as they ask if you need a wake-up call or help arranging transportation.
+The caller is made all the more convincing, as they ask if you need a wake-up call or help arrange transportation.